Matti Manushulu

-Matti Manushulu is a 1990 Indian Telugu-language drama film written and directed by B. Narsing Rao starring Archana.
+Matti Manushulu is a 1990 Indian Telugu-language drama film written and directed by B. Narsing Rao and starring Archana and Moin Ali Beg.
 The film won the Best Feature Film in Telugu at the 38th National Film Awards, "For portraying the stark reality of pain which has been underlined with the warm hues of life" as cited by the Jury.

 Plot

-The film explores the lives of woman labourers and construction workers of Urban India.
+The film explores the lives of woman labourers and construction workers of urban India.